uit-no/python-course-2018/session-3/part-2.md

 ## Exercise

-Write a script which:
+In groups, Write a script which:
 - Counts the number of "Radiohead" albums.
 - Prints out all titles of "Radiohead" albums in this list.
 - Prints out all titles of an artist/band that can be provided as command line argument (be careful with spaces in band names).

+Together:
+- We discuss.
-Later adjust your script so that it is case insensitive to input.
+- We adjust the script so that it is case insensitive to input.

 ## Optional take-home steps